RiadSaidur/enrollment-system/README.md

 ## Requirements

-**In this system, admission keeps students general information during admission.
-Admission can make any query regarding a student using a search option and also adding new records, save record, update record, delete record and record navigation.**
+**In this system, administration keeps students general information during admission.
+Administration can make any query regarding a student using a search option and also adding new records, save record, update record, delete record and record navigation.**

 ## Planning